JAOS-DEV/driver-buddy-local/README.md

 # Driver Buddy Web App

 Driver Buddy is a modern, responsive web application designed for professional drivers in the UK.
-It serves as a digital assistant to help track work hours, calculate wages, monitor compliance with legal driving limits, and provide instant advice from an AI union representative.
+It serves as a digital assistant to help track work hours, calculate pay, monitor compliance with legal driving limits, and provide instant advice from an AI union representative.

 ## Features

 ### Core Functionality

 - **Time Tracker**: Easily add and remove work shifts using start and end times (HH:MM format).
 The app automatically calculates the duration for each entry and the total time worked for the day.
-- **Wage Calculator**: Input your hourly rate to get an estimated daily wage based on the total hours tracked.
+- **Pay Calculator**: Input your hourly rate to get an estimated daily pay based on the total hours tracked.
 - **Law Limits**: Visual progress bars help you monitor your daily, weekly, and fortnightly driving hours against standard UK legal limits, preventing accidental non-compliance.
 - **AI Union Rep**: A powerful chatbot powered by the Google Gemini API.
 It's primed with a system instruction to act as an expert on UK driving laws, union rules (specifically Unite's 'Big Red Book'), and employment rights, providing clear and supportive answers.